-A reagent blank (method blank) consists of reagent water (see Section 1080) and all reagents (including preservatives) that normally are in contact with a sample during the entire analytical procedure.
+A reagent blank (method blank) consists of reagent water (see Section 1080) and all reagents (including preservatives) that typically are in contact with a sample during the entire analytical procedure.
 The reagent blank is used to determine whether and how much reagents and the preparative analytical steps contribute to measurement uncertainty.
-As a minimum, include one reagent blank with each sample set (batch) or on a 5% basis, whichever is more frequent.
+As a minimum, include 1 reagent blank with each sample set (batch) or on a 5% basis, whichever is more frequent.
 Analyze a blank after the CCV standard and before analyzing samples.
 Evaluate reagent-blank results for contamination; if contamination levels are unacceptable, identify and eliminate the source.

-Positive sample results are suspect if analyte(s) in the reagent blank are >1/2MRL, unless the method specifies otherwise.
-Samples analyzed with a contaminated blank must be reprepared and re-analyzed unless concentrations are $\ge 10$ times those of the blank, concentrations are nondetect, or data user will accept qualified data.
+Positive sample results are suspect if analytes in the reagent blank are >1/2 MRL, unless the method specifies otherwise.
+Samples analyzed with a contaminated blank must be reprepared and re-analyzed unless concentrations are ≥ 10 times those of the blank, concentrations are nondetect, or data user will accept qualified data.
 See method for specific reagent-blank acceptance criteria.
-General guidelines for qualifying sample results with regard to reagent-blank quality are as follows:
+General guidelines for qualifying sample results with regard to reagent-blank quality are as follows: 4020 INORGANIC NONMETALLIC CONSTITUENTS OF WATER AND WASTEWATER: Quality Assurance/Quality Control Table 4020:1.
+Minimum Quality Controls for Methods in Part 4000